w3f/Grants-Program/applications/TuxedoDapp.md

 1. Generating the kitty without the parent when the user inserts the new key in the wallet (basically, 1 kitty is provided for free as an onboarding process)
 2. Implementing the Trading of kitties between users
 3. Searching kitties owned by other users
-4. Adding/Updating more details of kitties such as Gender, Tradable status, Price and Name.
+4. Adding/Updating more details of kitties such as Gender, Tradable status, Price, and Name.

 **Transaction Handling**:
 DApp implements transaction handling logic in the web application to initiate UTXO-based transactions, including NFT-related transactions, on the Tuxedo blockchain.